Step-by-Step Timeline of Buying a Home in North Vancouver

 • Review comparable sales

-• Structure your offer (price, deposit, conditions)
+• Structure your offer (price, deposit, conditions) Understanding contract conditions home buying helps you protect yourself during negotiations.

 • Negotiate with the seller